MyTrueAncestry Review | 5 Things To Know - Ancient Past

-Once you get genetic testing and have your raw data file from any of these companies, you can head over to MyTrueAncestry.com and register for a free account.
+Once you get your genetic DNA testing done and have your raw data file from any of these companies, you can head over to MyTrueAncestry.com and register for a free account.

 The free service will compare your DNA to 10 ancient groups, and you can purchase more discoveries if you find these first ten fun and informative.
 MyTrueAncestry covers a huge expanse of ancient civilizations, from ancient groups that contributed to Irish heritage to Native American populations that established a human presence on the American continent.

-Depending on the level of membership you choose, your DNA results will include analyses of various DNA matches to samples found at archaeological dig sites around the world.
+Depending on the level of membership you choose, your DNA results will include analysis of various DNA matches to samples found at archaeological dig sites around the world.

 Though these are not true “reference populations” in the sense that they are a good estimate of ancient populations, you can see how you are related to all people through a number of ancient societies that mixed and interbred for centuries – leading to your family tree and specific heritage.
 MyTrueAncestry even gives you a map – like the one below – to start discovering and learning about your ancient genealogical connections.

 3. MyTrueAncestry Reviews

 Unfortunately, the editors here at Genomelink were unable to uncover any reviews of MyTrueAncestry on the web.
 However, you may want to read this Forbesarticle on“deep ancestry” testing companies.

 Essentially, genealogists do not see a lot of value in “deep ancestry” testing.
 If you go back far enough in time, either everyone is related to the ancient ancestor or no one is.
 In other words, if the ancient ancestor had a lot of children everyone in the world is probably related to them at least a little.